mbrousil/AquaMatch_download_WQP/README.md

 #### Setup

-Uers will need to authorize the [{googledrive}](https://googledrive.tidyverse.org/index.html) R package.
+Users will need to authorize the [{googledrive}](https://googledrive.tidyverse.org/index.html) R package.
 This workflow requires {googledrive} in order to store WQP downloads online.
 Information on authorization can be found [here](https://googledrive.tidyverse.org/reference/drive_auth.html).
 The `run.R` script is set up to assume that an account has already been authorized on the user's computer.

 #### Organization and documentation